Jerky Making Tips & Tricks

 Making jerky is pretty easy, whether in slice or snack stick form, and you can do it in any number of ways.
+We even prepared a jerky making guide with no professional equipment required.
 A PS Seasoning jerky making kit can help you get started on making your own jerky!

 What is the best cut of meat for making jerky?

-You can use all kinds of meat for jerky.
+You can use all kinds of meat for jerky as long as it is lean.
 You can use beef, pork, venison or wild game, ground or sliced.
 Jerky can basically be made from any lean cut of meat.
 If your cut of meat is fatty, you’ll want to use a knife and trim the fat off.
 Fat works against the drying process, and worse, can increase the chance it will go rancid.

 While jerky can be made out of any kind of meat, as with all things meat, some types of meat must be treated with more care.